NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

    Download and install Java from the official Java website.
 Version `16.0.2 <https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html>`_ is confirmed compatible with the latest |app|.
 Follow the installation prompts.
 If a JVM error appears, suggesting the JAVA_HOME environment variable needs setting, refer to this `guide <https://docs.oracle.com/cd/E19182-01/821-0917/inst_jdk_javahome_t/index.html>`_.

    .. note::
       The Java website should automatically detect and suggest the appropriate installer for your operating system.
-Ensure "64-bit Java for Windows" is indicated before downloading the Java installer.

 .. only:: WEUQ_app